abensaid/EEG-classification/README.md

 							the classifier.
 	NData			==> 	Number of Data taken to train the classifier.
 40 seconds in case of non-feature extraction, and 10 seconds in case of feature extraction.
-	TotalNData		==>		Total Ndata captured by Heba for each movement.
+	TotalNData		==>		Total Ndata captured for each movement.

 ======================================================================================================